penjoe/data-structures-and-algorithms/javascript401/data-structures/linked-lists/README.md

 `insertAfter()` - This method takes in two arguments, a value to be searched and a newValue to to added.
 It traverses the linked list, finds the given value and inserts a new node with the newValue after the node with the searched value.

+`nodeCounter` - A simple method that tracks the total number of nodes that are in the linked list.

 ## Solution

 Solution for Code Challenge 06 - `ll-insertions`